 An administrative review can be filed if the applicant thinks that the assessing authority has made an error in refusing the visa application under the points-based system.
 The review will look at whether the claimed points were correctly assessed by the entry clearance officer.

-The Upper Tribunal, Immigration and Asylum Chamber decides applications for judicial review of certain decisions made by the Secretary of State for the Home Department, entry clearance officers and others, under immigration legislation.
+The Upper Tribunal (Immigration and Asylum Chamber) is responsible for the judicial review of certain decisions made by the Secretary of State for the Home Department, entry clearance officers and others, under immigration legislation.

-Where the Home Office, UKVI have refused an application for entry clearance or leave to remain and have not granted right of appeal against the refusal of the application, such refusal can be challenged by way of Judicial Review (JR) within 90 days from the date of the refusal letter.
+Where the Home Office (UKVI) has refused an application for entry clearance or leave to remain and have not granted a right of appeal against the refusal of the application, such a refusal can be challenged by way of Judicial Review (JR) within 90 days from the date of the refusal letter.

-Per Civil Procedure Rules a Pre-Action Protocol (PAP) notice must be sent to the Home Office, UKVI giving them at least 14 days to review their decision and change their decision considering the information/documentary evidence given through Pre-Action Protocol letter.
+Per Civil Procedure Rules, a Pre-Action Protocol (PAP) notice must be sent to the Home Office (UKVI), giving them at least 14 days to review their decision and change their decision considering the information/documentary evidence given through the Pre-Action Protocol letter.
 The main aim of the PAP is to avoid unnecessary litigation.

-It is possible that because of Pre-Action Protocol letter, the Home Office, UKVI may review their decision to refuse the application and may either maintain the refusal or grant the visa.
+It is possible that because of the Pre-Action Protocol letter, the Home Office (UKVI) may review their decision to refuse the application and either maintain the refusal or grant the visa.

 If the decision to refuse is maintained or the Home Office does not respond to the Pre-Action Protocol letter within the stipulated time, applicants can make an application to the Upper Tribunal for permission to apply for Judicial Review.

-Such application is made on papers and the court will refuse and grant permission on papers and without a court hearing.
+Such an application is made on papers; the court will refuse and grant permission on papers without a court hearing.